Reinhold Bernt

 Reinhold Bernt (19 December 1902 – 26 October 1981) was a German film actor.

 Bernt was born Reinhold Bienert in Berlin and died in West Berlin.
+He was the brother of actor Gerhard Bienert (1898 - 1986).

 Career

 Bernt's acting career began in Stuttgart with a theater debut.
 Soon after, he traveled to Berlin.
 There, he founded a troupe known as the "Group of Young Actors" with his brother, Gerhard Bernt.
 He performed across Berlin and entered the film industry in the 1930s. he was not only an actor, but also an assistant director and screenwriter.
 He appeared in some Nationalist Socialist propaganda films, such as Im Namen des Volkes (In the Name of the People).
 After World War II, he performed at the Schillertheater and in Deutsche Film-Aktiengesellschaft (DEFA).
 It became harder to obtain large roles, so he began to act increasingly as supporting characters. eventually, he moved on to voicing radio plays, performing a total of 320 roles.
-He passed away on October 26, 1981 in Berlin.
+He died on October 26, 1981, in Berlin.